Brought to you by P-Sea Software Co. USA

 Get the mouse jumping and turn all serial devices like GPS off (or unplug them from the 9 pin connector).
 The mouse should of settled down as soon as all serial devices are off.
 Then open WindPlot and click on the ADJUSTMENTS menu and select ADJ.COM PORTS/TIME.
 In the COM port page click on the DEVICE MANAGER button.
 This will open up Windows Device Manager were all computer hardware is listed.
 Look for a catagory MICE AND OTHER POINTING DEVICES and click on the front of it to expand it out.
 There you should see something like MICROSOFT BALL POINT SERIAL MOUSE (If you do not see anything with SERIAL in it then do not go any further).
 Right-Click on the serial mouse and you should get a mini menu.
 Right click on DISABLE.
 Click ok and close all windows.
 As long as you do not move where things are pluged into the USB ports, you should have no jumping mouse no matter what sequence you fire things up in.

-3 For the very experienced Windows opterators
+3 A permanent fix for the more experienced Windows opterators

 If you feel comfortable working in the depths of Windows most inner workings then open windows RUN and type in REGEDIT (Caution - the wrong move here and you may need to reload Windows).